scottglz/anymation/README.md

 > Simple stand-alone animation / tweening library.
 Currently works in node or in browsers w/ [browserify](http://browserify.org/).

+## Installation

+For node or browserify,

+> npm install browserify

+For a manual configuration system, grab dist/anymation.js or dist/anymation-min.js from the git repository.
+These export the Anymation constructor through a require.js define() if you are using it, otherwise they add the Anymation constructor to the global window object.

 ## Basic use

 ```javascript